Skip to content

 Managed Pressure Drilling (MPD)

-Pressure Management: MPD involves actively managing the pressure in the wellbore, and the ability to hold a near Constant Bottom Hole Pressure (CBHP).
-This reduces the risk of gains (influx of formation fluids) and losses (fluid loss into formations).
+MPD systems continuously manage the pressure profile in the well to maintain a near Constant Bottom Hole Pressure (CBHP).
+This helps reduce the risk of formation influx (kicks) and fluid losses.

-Monitoring: MPD systems uses mass-flow meters and/or pressure sensors in the well for monitoring which provides Early Kick and
+MPD systems typically use mass-flow meters and pressure sensors to detect very small changes in well flow.
+This enables Early Kick and Loss Detection (EKLD).

-Flexibility: MPD provides flexibility to adjust the Bottom Hole Pressure (BHP), helping to optimize drilling performance under challenging circumstances, such as narrow pressure windows or loss zones.
+MPD allows drilling teams to dynamically adjust Bottom Hole Pressure during operations.
+This is particularly valuable when drilling in narrow pressure windows or loss zones.

 Conventional Drilling